osynge/whatenv/README.md

 ### Setup : Steering file. ###

 The steering file is the most important configuration file for whatenv.
-This defines what virtual maschien instances will be creatred and destroyed as part of a session.
+This defines what virtual machine instances will be created and destroyed as part of a session.

 Example Steering file.